Ginjinha in Lisbon: 4 Authentic Places to Drink It

 ginja-cherry-liqueur

-The sweet liqueur is iconic in Portugal as pasteis de nata (Portuguese custard tart), but it all started with the Romans, who brought the ginja tree with them.
+The sweet liqueur is as iconic in Portugal as the pastel de nata (Portuguese custard tart), but it all started with the Romans, who brought the ginja tree with them.

 It is now part of the Portuguese culture, and the official drink was first sold to the public by Francisco Espinheira at a bar in Lisbon.